lunarphp/lunar/docs/core/upgrading.md

 ## Support Policy

-Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.7`.
+Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.8`.

 ## 1.0.0-alpha.x

 ### High Impact

+#### Cart calculate function will no longer recalculate

+If you have been using the `$cart->calculate()` function it has previously always run the calculations regardless of whether the cart has already been calculated.
+Now the calculate function will only run if we don't have cart totals.
+To allow for recalculation we have now introduced `$cart->recalculate()` to force the cart to recalculate.

 #### Unique index for Collection Group handle